 The school-age child’s mind is constantly growing and developing.
 Let’s take a look at some of the changes that occur during this stage of development:

 - School-age children and youth become thoughtful and purposeful.
 They reflect and think more logically about their lives and the world around them.
 This will make them ask thoughtful, and sometimes difficult, questions.

 - As school-age children and youth become more independent, they tend to question authority.
 This can be alarming for families, but is a very normal part of the child’s development.
 Children and youth may also question teachers and staff members, as they are starting to take risks and test boundaries.

 - School-age children and youth can also be influenced by their surroundings and environment, which may affect the way they communicate.
-They may begin to use language from a popular television show or integrate what they hear from their friends into their vocabulary.
+They may begin to use language from social media sites, a popular television show, or integrate what they hear from their friends into their vocabulary.
 School-age children and youth may also begin changing their communication methods depending on where they are.
 They might speak one way to a family member or teacher, and then adopt a different approach when speaking with peers.

 The way we communicate today has been drastically changed by new technologies.
 We can access and send information across the globe in an instant—from a device that can fit in our pocket.
 Your program has policies that govern the use of technology in the program for you and children and youth; make sure you understand and follow these policies.
 Even if children and youth aren’t allowed to use cell phones in the program, it is likely that they will use technology to communicate outside of the program.
 It is important for you to understand the various ways school-age children and youth may be using technology to communicate.

 A text message is an electronic message that can be sent over a cellular or virtual network, usually from one cell phone to another.
 Depending on the type of device, images can be included in a text message.
 Text messages can also be sent using tablets and other devices that can connect to the Internet or a cellular network.
 Safety can become a concern because texting is instant and can be difficult for families to monitor.